 Giving Compass' Take:

-· Writing for The Marshall Project, Alysia Santo and Eli Hager address the dangers in the prisoner transport business and how companies have dodged liability of abuse and deaths aboard its vehicles.
+- · Alysia Santo and Eli Hager address the dangers in the prisoner transport business and how companies have dodged liability of abuse and deaths aboard its vehicles.

-· How can prisoner transportation business be held more accountable for the safety of the people they carry?
+- · How can the prisoner transportation business be held more accountable for the safety of the people they carry?

 Johnny Smith spent almost 24 hours shackled in the back of a prison van—barely conscious and muttering incoherently—before he died there in 2011.
 A private company was hauling the 48-year-old to Florida from Kentucky to face a drug charge: possession of a single oxycodone pill.